Pranav-Chati/ReactNativeSampleApp/README.md

 Run: expo start
 ^^ to actually start up your program.
 Once the program has started up, then you can scan the qr code that is shown to you or use a virtual manager.

+Also download expo go on your phone

+more info on this site https://docs.expo.io/get-started/installation/